vcolavin/humu_test/README.md

 - I ordered the departments by number of employees.

+- I assumed the width of each department card corresponded to its proportion of total employees

+- I assumed we would show all departments, regardless of how small they were

 - I assumed that the first employee I encountered in a department (while doing a depth-first tree traversal) was the head of that department.

 - I assumed that brand colors should cycle in order rather than being selected randomly.